Frequently asked questions

 9. What happens if I apply Early Decision and receive an offer of admission?

-The accepted ED candidate will submit a nonrefundable deposit of $600 to Elon University by January 15 and will enroll in Elon University School of Law the following fall semester.
-This deposit will be credited toward fall semester tuition.
+The accepted ED candidate will submit a nonrefundable deposit of $600 to Elon University within two weeks of admission.
+This deposit will be credited toward fall trimester tuition.
 The School of Law reserves the right to provide other law schools with the names of applicants accepted under its ED option

 10. What happens if I receive an offer of admission under the Regular Decision option?

-11. Is it possible to enroll as a new or transfer student during the spring semester?
+11. Is it possible to enroll as a new or transfer student during the spring trimester?

 12. What are the application procedures for a transfer student?